-Whatever your situation, we have resources for you.
+Whatever your situation, we have resources for you (outlined below).
 But first, especially if you’re just beginning to deal with this, our most important advice: take care of yourself, and don’t push him.

-Why focus on yourself, not just on him and his needs?
 The better you take care of yourself, the more effectively you can support him.
-You’ll be more able to take a break when you’re getting overwhelmed, to manage feelings like anger and sadness, and to reach out for help when you need it.
-You’ll also be a model of self-care for him, and more likely to stick with him (in a way that’s healthy for you), even in the hardest times.
+You’ll be more able to take a break when you’re getting overwhelmed, manage feelings like anger and sadness, and reach out for help when you need it.
+You will also be a model of self-care for him, and more likely to stick with him (in ways that are healthy for you), even in the hardest times.

-Pacing yourself is important too.
-You can learn a lot pretty quickly, from this website and others, and some excellent books we recommend.
-But you don’t have to figure out everything right away.
-If that’s a pressure you feel, we totally understand.
-We also know that, if you don’t pace yourself, going full steam ahead can create new problems.
+Pacing yourself is important, too.
+It’s possible to learn a lot about male sexual abuse and assault pretty quickly, but you don’t have to figure everything out right away.
+If you don’t pace yourself, going full steam ahead can create new problems.

-Why not push him?
-When we feel great pressure to push others to get help, we’re usually responding more to our own (difficult to tolerate) feelings than to the other person’s needs.
-And the other person will sense this, resist and push back.
-Then it becomes a struggle that helps neither person, especially the one who really could benefit from getting some help.
+When we push others to get help, we’re often responding more to our own (difficult to tolerate) feelings than to the other person’s needs.
+The other person might sense this, resist, and push back.
+At that point, it can become a struggle that helps neither person—especially the person who could really benefit from finding help.

-Before trying to share what you learn with the man you’re concerned about, take some time to “digest” it for yourself.
-Take some time to sort through your own feelings, beliefs, and needs.
-And take some time to think about the most effective way to talk with him.
+Before trying to share what you learn with the man you’re concerned about, take some time to “digest” the information for yourself.
+Take time to sort through your own feelings, beliefs, and needs.
+And take time to consider what might be the most effective way to talk with him.

 Important: Taking care of yourself and not pushing him does not mean neglecting either of your needs, or that meeting your needs must depend on his pace.

-Please keep in mind that, as someone who cares about a man who’s had such experiences, you are not alone.
+Please keep in mind that, as someone who cares about a man who has had such experiences, you are not alone.
 Researchers estimate that at least 1 in 6 men have experienced sexual abuse or assault, and this is likely a low estimate.